Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-Differently from the scheme in Figure \ref{fig:Intro_Schema}b, where there is no nanocube and the circulating mode is mostly in the plane containing the electron beam trajectory, the induced gallery modes interfaced by the nanocube are degenerate and can be formed at any particular plane in which the electric field boundary conditions are satisfied.
-However, the employed CL system is angle-selective and can only detect gallery modes that circulate close to the plane containing the electron trajectory due to the mirror positioning relative to sample and electron beam direction.
-Experimental CL results are shown in Figure \ref{fig:PART02_POL}b.
-Top probe position, which induces a strong radial electric field, detected much more distinguishable TM polarization, while in lateral probe both set of TM and TE resonances can be observed.
-The measured FSR is $\sim$ 69 meV and TE-TM spectral distance can be directly measured with the lateral probe spectrum as $\sim$ 35 meV.
-We have fitted the resonances measured in the lateral probe position and divided in two sets of different polarizations.
-Consecutive modes were subtracted to obtain a spectral distance curve and the standard deviation was used to estimate Q-Factors.
-We have also included error bars for the Q-Factors due to the non negligible fitting uncertainties.
-The spectral distance curve shows no notable difference between polarizations, as expected by its definition.
-The Q-Factor for TE modes have shown a minimal value centered in the cube dipole resonance, which is expected as cube-induced losses are maximal.
-For the TM modes, we observed a steady Q-Factor decrease up to the lowest energy resonance at $\sim$ 1.9 eV, but not a clear minimum.
-Unfortunately, the low emitted light intensity and the impossibility of easily changing electron acceleration precludes further exploration of the coupled system.
+We have fitted the resonances measured in the lateral probe position and divided them into two different sets.
+Consecutive modes were subtracted to obtain a spectral distance curve and the standard deviation was used to estimate Q factors.
+We have also included error bars for the Q factors due to the non-negligible fitting uncertainties.
+The spectral distance curve shows no notable difference between polarizations, as expected from its definition.
+The Q factor for TE modes has a minimum value centered in the cube dipole resonance, which is expected because cube-induced losses are then maximal.
+For the TM modes, we observed a steady Q factor decrease down to the lowest energy resonance at $\sim$ 1.9 eV, but not a clear minimum.
+Unfortunately, the low emitted light intensity and the impossibility of easily changing the electron acceleration preclude further exploration of the coupled system.

 It is worth mentioning that CL results outside the dipolar energy range were also obtained.
 While induced gallery modes were not observed in EELS for DC$_2$ (Figure \ref{fig:PART02}a), CL clearly displays a coupling component (Figure S5 in SM).
 This observation reinforces the argument that the coupling strength is dependent on the net dipole moment.
 Since CL measures the radiative component of the coupled plasmon-WGM mode, induced gallery modes can be observed.
 In addition, EELS is a combination of radiative and non-radiative losses and, because the non-radiative contribution only contains plasmonic losses and dominates over the radiative component, gallery modes are difficult to resolve in the EELS spectra.

 To obtain further insight into the physics of the nanocube-sphere system, we have developed a semi-analytical model that captures the main elements of the experiment.
 In this model, the MNP is described as a dipolar scatterer of polarizability $\alpha(\omega)$ whose dielectric environment is modified by the presence of the dielectric sphere.
 The latter enters through a $3\times3$ Green tensor $\mathcal{G}$ that transforms the effective particle polarizability into $\alpha^{\rm eff}=1/(\alpha^{-1}-\mathcal{G})$, and whose components are obtained from the electric field induced at the position of a unit dipole placed at the nanocube center.
 We calculate $\alpha(\omega)$ from a finite-difference method (see Figure\ S6 in SM) and $\mathcal{G}$ using the boundary-element method \cite{JavierReview} in the presence of the sphere.